 Write down a bunch of the target vocabulary words on the board.
 Then, give hints about a word, and the first student to slap it gets a chance to say it and gets a point for their team.

 There are many, many more ways to do this, depending on the target grammar or vocabulary and level of students.
-Check it out here:
+Check out one of my favourite whiteboard games for kids here:

 #2: Disappearing Text Whiteboard Activity